 Besides using up leftovers in your fridge, using cooked chicken in your recipe means dinner is on the table that much faster (and without the mess of the pot you’d use to cook the chicken).
 This recipe comes together in less than 30 minutes if you’ve got crêpes handy.
 I love to make a batch and store some in the freezer for meals like this.
 They defrost super-quickly, and you’re ready to go.

-- Crêpes: if you haven’t made crepes before, they are easy to do, and you can use my recipe for Nutella Crêpes.
+- Crêpes: if you haven’t made crêpes before, they are easy to do, and you can use my recipe for Nutella Crêpes.
 Make them ahead of time because the batter needs time to rest.
 You can refrigerate them or freeze them as needed.
 And of course, store-bought crêpes are just fine!